-This work will support the corporate objective of increasing the percentage of staff who agree that the 'Golden Thread' is clearly communicated from 25% currently, to 60% by March 2006 and 75% by March 2008.
+This work will support the corporate objective of increasing the percentage of staff who agree that the 'Golden Thread' is clearly communicated from 25% currently, to 75% by March 2008.

-Several important improvements in Internal Communications have already been implemented including a regular 'Daily Message' through email, weekly media briefings, increased use of the Intranet, the re-launch of the Grapevine internal newsletter, corporate briefing sessions (e.g. accommodation relocation proposals), Team Briefing, more employees being offered one to one sessions with their manager and more employees being offered regular Personal Development Reviews.
-These changes and are already having a positive impact on staff morale, but a key challenge will be to ensure that the changes become embedded into the way that the Council functions.
+Several important improvements in Internal Communications have already been implemented including a regular 'Daily Message' through email, media briefings, the relaunch of the Grapevine internal newsletter, corporate briefing sessions (e.g. accommodation relocation proposals), Team Briefing, more employees being offered one to one sessions with their manager and more employees being offered regular Personal Development Reviews.
+These changes are already having a positive impact on staff morale, but a key challenge will be to ensure that the changes become embedded into the way that the Council functions.

 Internal Communications activity will concentrate on engaging with staff and explaining the reasons for the numerous major change initiatives within the authority.
-This will be complemented by a re-launched staff suggestion scheme, a new staff recognition and rewards scheme, communications support for the Team Briefing system, and regular editions of the Grapevine internal newsletter.
+This will be complemented a new staff recognition and rewards scheme, communications support for the Team Briefing system, and regular editions of the Grapevine internal newsletter.